victor-smirnov/digital-philosophy/Artificial Intelligence.md

 Time-delta can be made infinitely-small, so discrete nature of the model is not an issue.
 Fundamental limitation is that current experience of an Observer is actually a *memory*(*), it *has already happened*.
 Physical substrate of experience is various *delay lines* -- environments with relatively slower signal propagation speeds.
 Notable physical system of this type is [Operational amplifier](https://en.wikipedia.org/wiki/Operational_amplifier).
 Given, all these *structural arguments* we may start considering this integrated circuit (IC) as a primitive Observer, with just a 'few bits of experiences', a very short-term memory and no long-term memory.

 Another minimal functional example is a [D-type flip-flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#Gated_D_latch).
-Here we have two competing feedback loops, foming either 0- or 1-attractors.
+Here we have two competing feedback loops, forming either 0- or 1-attractors.

 This type of IC is interesting as a tool in the context of Philosophy of Mind, to formulate and conduct thought experiments.
-There a lot (millions) of memory cells of this type in modern computers.
+There are a lot (millions) of memory cells of this type in modern computers.
 If individual memory cell has some primitive form of experience, do experiences of multiple cells add-up to something more?
 (This is a *hard problem of Panpsychism*).

 (*) It's just a coincidence that Memoria Framework is named this way.
 "Memoria" is a Latin word and is a fourth canon of Rhetoric.

+## Beingness and Agency ##

+TBC...

 ## Self-Referential Machine ##

 Note that there may be many types of self-reference.
 One type is a program that can read it's own [description](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem).
 Here, self-referentiality is meant in a broader sense, as ability of a program to observe and react on its own *progress in computation*.

 > *Definition*.
-In this context, Self-referential machine (**SR-machine**) is a class of computational formalisms (computation + memory architecture) ensuring that sufficiently-good approximations of Observer-like behaviour and self-reporting, defined above, will be discovered faster by an algorithmic induction process than it can be achieved for other classes of formalisms.
+In this context, Self-referential machine (**SR-machine**) is a class of computational formalisms (computation + memory architecture) ensuring that sufficiently-good approximations of Observer-like behavior and self-reporting, defined above, will be discovered faster by an algorithmic induction process than it can be achieved for other classes of formalisms.

 So, there is *nothing special* in a SR-machine *by itself*.
 It does not have any extra expressive or computational power relative to other types of machines.
-Specific features, that make it essentially self-referential, may not be necessary immediately visible, for example, with using some "self-rerefential data structures".
-What matters is actual *efficiency of algorithmic induction* resulting in Observer-like behaviour and *self-reporting*.
+Specific features, that make it essentially self-referential, may not be necessary immediately visible, for example, with using some "self-referential data structures".
+What matters is actual *efficiency of algorithmic induction* resulting in Observer-like behavior and *self-reporting*.

 There are currently three types of algorithmic induction, that work in practice: